SAP-samples/teched2022-IN280/exercises/ex1/ex11/readme.md

     - *Name*: `CloudIntegration-<tenant_name>_<userID-digits>`

-		-- Copy the `<userID-digits>` from the tenant booker application, while removing the starting P/S character.
+		- Copy the `<userID-digits>` from the tenant booker application, while removing the starting P/S character

-		-- Copy the tenant name from  the *Tenant Booker application*
+		- Copy the tenant name from  the *Tenant Booker application*

     - Optionally maintain a description
     - *Tenant ID*: `01234567<userID-digits>`